 Important: Please don't share your private SSH key with anyone.
 Multiple key pairs can be generated so you can choose to have a private key per person/SFTP connection.

-Open Leapsome and navigate to Settings > Integrations > SFTP and click 'Enable the integration'.
+Open Leapsome as a (Super-) Admin and navigate to Settings > Integrations > SFTP and click 'Enable the integration'.
 Paste your SSH public key to the corresponding text field.
 Click 'Update & Synchronize'.

 You are now ready to set up the integration in your HRIS.
 Please ask your HRIS' technical support for help, if required.
 You will need the following information: